How to build a wood fired pottery kiln books

 ISBN 4-7700-2973-X

 Review: 3 Japanese potters, all building their kiln by choice.
 Roppo Tamura building the centuries-old Anagama kiln.
-Naoki Kawabuchi make Nanban wares and built the traditional Snake kiln with its 600 years of history.
+Naoki Kawabuchi makes Nanban wares and built the traditional Snake kiln with its 600 years of history.
 Hiromi Itabashi is building a small-size, homemade softbrick-kiln for gas firing.
 The last kiln feels a bit misplaced, to say the least.
 2/3 of the book oozes history, Asian traditions, and wood firing.
 Stacking small softbrick-kilns in a day feels more like the first year studying ceramics.
 But on the plus side, you get a description of how to set up a gas kiln in a day with 80 firebricks and a complete list of what to buy to build it.
 Some advice on stacking and firing, but it’s all quite basic.

 Book: The Self Reliant Potter.
 Refractories and Kilns.
 By Henrik Norsker